From Sonic Retro

 In 3D Sonic the Hedgehog: The Spin Dash is present in 3D Sonic the Hedgehog.
 It can be toggled off and on (which requires a game reset), and is on by default.
 For some reason, Sonic can still be damaged by collision with a moving Badnik while charging the move in this version, much like Sonic the Hedgehog Genesis.

-In the 2011 remake, the player is given the option to choose between this type of spin dash and the Sonic 2 version.
+In the 2011 remaster, the player is given the option to choose between this type of spin dash and the Sonic 2 version.